Steep Stone was conceived and created in 2017 by three members of The Climbers' Club

 [Maen Serth ©Tim Prevett/Megalithic Portal]

-Steep Stone is Maen Serth in Welsh.
+Steep Stone translates as Maen Serth in Welsh.

 [maen = stone and serth = steep]